 Course instructor

-Sarah is the MD of BHI32 and The Plain Language Institute.
-She has many years of experience as a development communication consultant in both the private and the public sectors.
+Sarah Slabbert founded the Plain Language Institute in 2009.
+Dr Slabbert has many years of experience as a development consultant in both the private and public sectors.

 Nadja Green